 $ makes it dead simple to run any Linux command by prefixing it with — yup, you guessed it —

 $, sometimes even that isn’t easy enough.
-For example, a lot of the developers at NeoSmart don’t use bash as their primary shell;2 so having to run another shell, say fish, by keying in
+For example, a lot of the developers at NeoSmart don’t use bash as their primary shell;2 so having to run another shell, say fish, by keying in +R then having to type in

 $ fish, while still a distinct improvement over